mayubin8804/monitor_local/README.md

 **Note**: The path of the shell scripts must be absolute path.

 ### *Format 1*
-In the tasks list file of this format, one or more lines represent one task, you can specify the line number of one task, the list file will be split into several shell scripts.
+In this format, one or more lines represent one task, you can specify the line number of one task, the list file will be split into several shell scripts.
 E.g:.
 ```
 echo start task 1 at `date`
 /path/to/task1.sh